idekerlab/G2PT/README.md

 ## Usage

-To train a new model using a custom data set, first make sure that you have a proper virtual environment set up.
+To train a new model using a data set, first make sure that you have a proper virtual environment set up.
 Also make sure that you have all the required files to run the training scripts: